tcklpl/remotevehicle-vehicle/README.md

 **PLEASE NOTE** that in order to see the logging you'll need to start the serial using `Serial.begin(BAUD)`, also, of course, you'll need to set `cinfo.should_log`.
 Setting up `cinfo.log_severity` is optional, it'll default to SEVERE.

-## CInfo (vehicleinfo_t)
+## CInfo

-CInfo (Creation Info) is how you configure the library, it contains all the parameters you can edit about the vehicle (without editing its source of course).
+CInfo (Creation Info or `vehicleinfo_t`) is how you configure the library, it contains all the parameters you can edit about the vehicle (without editing its source of course).
 I chose to do this because otherwise there would be multiple long ass constructors.
 Please note that some of the parameters are obrigatory, those need to be filled in order to everything to work.

 Field        | Obrigatory | Default Value | Description | Type | Values Accepted